ummjevel/Generative-AI-for-beginners-dotnet/04-PracticalSamples/readme.md

 ![Image demonstrating the Azure Application Insights in eShopLite](./images/app-insights-eshoplite.png)

-As Telemetry is essential to understand the user's behavior and improve services, we introduce Azure Application Insights to monitor the application's performance and user interactions.
+As telemetry is essential to understand the user's behavior and improve services, we introduce Azure Application Insights to monitor the application's performance and user interactions.

 Application Insights provides a comprehensive set of telemetry data, helping us to understand how our services are performing, and how users are interacting with the application and cloud usage.